silverstripe/silverstripe-framework/docs/en/misc/contributing.md

 *  Create patches relative to the working copy (*sapphire/main.php* instead of */Users/myuser/sapphire/main.php*)
 *  Remember the shortcomingsof *svn diff*: Please document moved files and created/deleted directories separately

-The "[Patches: Core](http://open.silverstripe.com/report/101)" and "[Patches: Modules](http://open.silverstripe.com/report/102)" reports will let you see where all the patches are at.
+The "[Patches: Core] `http://open.silverstripe.com/report/101`" and "[Patches: Modules] `http://open.silverstripe.com/report/102`" reports will let you see where all the patches are at.

 ### Commit Messages